-Limited Liability Partnership (LLP) in Texas are governed by state law and must be registered with the Secretary of State.
-LLPs are often formed by licensed professionals such as attorneys, accountants or physicians with the intention of protecting each individual partner from liability for the professional malpractice of the other partners.
+Limited Liability Partnership (LLP) in Texas is governed by state law and must be registered with the Secretary of State.
+LLPs are often formed by licensed professionals such as attorneys, accountants, or physicians with the intention of protecting each individual partner from liability for the professional malpractice of the other partners.
 However, any group of two or more people can form a Limited Liability Partnership in Texas.
-A limited liability partnership is a general partnership where the individual liability of the partners for the LLP's obligations are substantially limited.
-LLP's were designed in Texas to provide certain professions limited liability and these professions originally included physicians, architects, certified public accountants, attorneys, and veterinarians but it eventually evolved into something bigger and now applies to all partnerships.
-Texas LLP requires an extra filing fee of $200.00 per partner and must at least have a liability insurance of $100,000.00.
-The only time that an LLP partner will be liable in excess of his contribution is when the obligations are attributable to the fault of the said partner.
+A limited liability partnership is a general partnership where the partners' individual liability for the LLP's obligations is substantially limited.
+LLP's were designed in Texas to provide certain professions limited liability, and these professions originally included physicians, architects, certified public accountants, attorneys, and veterinarians, but it eventually evolved into something bigger and now applies to all partnerships.
+Texas LLP requires an extra filing fee of $200.00 per partner and must have liability insurance of at least $100,000.00.
+The only time that an LLP partner will be liable in excess of his contribution is when the obligations are attributable to the said partner's fault.
 In terms of taxation, LLP's are a flow-through entity and do not pay federal income tax.
 Should you decide to register an LLP in Texas, our dedicated Business Specialists will be able to assist you through the entire process.

 What are the steps needed to form a limited liability partnership (LLP) in Texas?